Today's Articles

 Johns Hopkins was one of eleven children born to Samuel Hopkins (1759–1814) of Crofton, Maryland, and Hannah Janney (1774–1864) of Loudoun County, Virginia.
 His home was Whitehall, a 500-acre (200-ha) tobacco plantation in Anne Arundel County.
 His first name was inherited from his grandfather, Johns Hopkins, who received his first name when his mother, Margaret Johns, married Gerard Hopkins.
 The Hopkins family were Quakers.

-However, the civil war had taken its toll on Baltimore, as did yellow fever and cholera epidemics that repeatedly ravaged the nation's cities, killing 853 in the city in the summer of 1832 alone.
+However, the civil war had taken its toll on Baltimore, as did yellow fever and cholera epidemics that repeatedly ravaged the nation's cities, killing 853 in the town in the summer of 1832 alone.
 Hopkins was keenly aware of the city's need for medical facilities, particularly in light of the medical advances made during the war.
-In 1870 he made a will setting aside seven million dollars, mostly in B&O stock, for the incorporation of a free hospital and affiliated medical and nurse's training colleges, as well as an orphanage for colored children and a university.
+In 1870, he made a will setting aside seven million dollars, mainly in B&O stock, to incorporate a free hospital and affiliated medical and nurse's training colleges, an orphanage for colored children, and a university.
 The hospital and orphan asylum would each be overseen by the 12-member hospital board of trustees and the university by the 12-member board of trustees.
 Many board members were on both boards.

 Johns Hopkins, whose bequests founded numerous institutions bearing his name, most notably Johns Hopkins Hospital and Johns Hopkins University (including its academic divisions such as Johns Hopkins School of Nursing, Johns Hopkins School of Medicine, Johns Hopkins Carey Business School, Johns Hopkins Bloomberg School of Public Health, and Johns Hopkins School of Advanced International Studies died on December 24, 1873.
 Following Hopkins' death, The Baltimore Sun wrote a lengthy obituary that closed thus: "In the death of Johns Hopkins, a career has been closed which affords a rare example of successful energy in individual accumulations, and of practical beneficence in devoting the gains thus acquired to the public."
-His contribution to the university that has become his greatest legacy was, by all accounts, the largest philanthropic bequest ever made to an American educational institution.
+His contribution to the university, which has become his most incredible legacy, was, by all accounts, the most significant philanthropic bequest ever made to an American educational institution.

-Hopkins' Quaker faith and his early life experiences, particularly the 1807 emancipation, had a lasting influence throughout his life and his posthumous legacy as a businessman, railroad man, banker, investor, ship owner, philanthropist, and founder of several Institutions.
-From very early on, Johns Hopkins considered his wealth a trust to benefit future generations.
-He is said to have told his gardener, "like the man in the parable, I have had many talents given to me, and I feel they are in the trust.
+Hopkins' Quaker faith and early life experiences, particularly the 1807 emancipation, had a lasting influence throughout his life and his posthumous legacy as a businessman, railroad man, banker, investor, ship owner, philanthropist, and founder of several Institutions.
+From a very early age, Johns Hopkins considered his wealth a trust that would benefit future generations.
+He is said to have told his gardener, "Like the man in the parable, I have had many talents given to me, and I feel they are in the trust.
 I shall not bury them but give them to the lads who long for a wider education"; his philosophy quietly anticipated Andrew Carnegie's much-publicized Gospel of Wealth by more than 25 years.

 A biography entitled Johns Hopkins: A Silhouette, written by his cousin, Helen Hopkins Thom, was published in 1929 by the Johns Hopkins University Press.
 In 1973, Johns Hopkins was cited in the book The Americans: The Democratic Experience by Daniel Boorstin, former head of the Library of Congress.
 From November 14, 1975, to September 6, 1976, a portrait of Hopkins was displayed at the National Portrait Gallery in an exhibit on the democratization of America based on Boorstin's book.
 In 1989, the United States Postal Service issued a $1 postage stamp in Johns Hopkins' honor as part of the Great Americans series.